New Beginnings Healing & Deliverance Ministries to Hold Lunch Plate Fundraiser September 12, 2025

 Loop 286, from FM 1497 around the north loop to FM 1507.
 Watch for temporary lane and shoulder closures and traffic merges while crews improve guardrail and drainage structures and perform bridge maintenance.

-US 82 / Lamar Avenue, from 33rd street to 42nd street in Paris.
-Watch for temporary lane and shoulder closures in the nighttime hours while crews improve signals, install a raised center median, and resurface the roadway.
+US 82 / Lamar Avenue, from 42nd street in Paris to Division Street in Blossom.
+Watch for temporary lane and shoulder closures while crews perform pavement repairs and resurfacing.

 US 271, Lamar & Red River Counties: from FM 196 North to SH 37.
 Watch for temporary shoulder closures and trucks entering and exiting the highway as crews remove tree and brush from within right of way.